Do Bumble Messages Have Read Receipts to Tell When a Message Is Seen?

 Transition Time – Asking Your Match Out

 So you’ve been chatting for a while, and there’s clearly a connection, and you definitely want to ask this person on a date.
-How do you make the transition from “so tell me more about your dogs” to “hey, let’s get busy”?
+How do you make the transition from “so tell me more about your dogs” to “hey, let’s meet up”?

 Step one: Have a great conversation.
 Have you done that yet?
 If you haven’t done that yet, then go back to the previous section and have one.
 It’s key unless the person has made it clear on their bio that they are totally open for very casual dates.
 (Something like “don’t chat with me forever, just ask me out” is a good cue.)